archondigital/archondigital.github.io/_posts/2008-03-31-ubuntu-making-the-switch-almost.md

 Imagine never having to pay for an OS upgrade while your hardware and software work harmoniously together without any hacks or workarounds of any kind.

-## What&#8217;s Keeping Me from Switching?
+## What's Keeping Me from Switching?

-In as much as I&#8217;d like to make the 100% switch to Linux, my main design software still keeps me from doing so.
+In as much as I'd like to make the 100% switch to Linux, my main design software still keeps me from doing so.

 Adobe, one of the major players in the graphic design software industry, is yet to make an official version of their products Photoshop, InDesign and Illustrator for Linux.
 So far, there is no word of making a Creative Suite version for Linux.

 Though there are plenty of tutorials on how to get Photoshop and other Windows applications to run from within Ubuntu using [Wine](http://www.winehq.org/), I still feel it would greatly hamper my workflow should I attempt to do so.
 There are several tutorials of how to make [Photoshop CS2 run on Linux](http://wiki.winehq.org/AdobePhotoshop) but most of the feedback I get is that they are still quite buggy.
-And you couldn&#8217;t make me go back to Photoshop 7, which works perfectly fine under Wine.
+And you couldn't make me go back to Photoshop 7, which works perfectly fine under Wine.

-I&#8217;m telling you, once you&#8217;ve gotten used to [smart objects](http://www.adobe.com/products/photoshop/pop_smart.html), you&#8217;d never want to go back to working without it.
+I'm telling you, once you've gotten used to [smart objects](http://www.adobe.com/products/photoshop/pop_smart.html), you'd never want to go back to working without it.

 ## Getting Ready For the Long Haul

-I will wait until Adobe cranks out a Linux version of CS3 or maybe until then I&#8217;d install Windows XP as guest OS using Virtualbox to help me run Adobe applications.
-Then again there&#8217;s also the effort being made by [Google to make Photoshop run properly on Linux.
+I will wait until Adobe cranks out a Linux version of CS3 or maybe until then I'd install Windows XP as guest OS using Virtualbox to help me run Adobe applications.
+Then again there's also the effort being made by [Google to make Photoshop run properly on Linux.

 ](http://asia.cnet.com/reviews/digitalcameras/0,39001469,62037989,00.htm)